 According to archaeological data, people inhabited the territory of present day city and its nearest suburbs from ancient times.

-In the north-western outskirts, stone mines and silicon processing workshops of neolithic epoch are found and they still existed in early copper epoch.
+In the north-western outskirts, stone mines and silicon processing workshops of the Neolithic are found.
+They still existed in the early copper era.

 In the station area, a settlement with the same name was formed.
 In the early 20th century, the settlement was called Kramatorovka, in the 20s and the 30s - Kramatorskaya.